oskardudycz/event-driven.io/content/posts/2023-01-20--projections_and_read_models_in_event_driven_architecture/index.en.md

 _**Will it scale?
 How to scale?**_ Those are mantras we tell in all cases.
 Most of the time, we don't know what we need and don't know the exact metrics, but we're already trying to solve imaginary scenarios.
 Don't get me wrong; it's essential to consider this before going to production.
 Yet, those considerations before knowing where we need to go are just pointless.

-Performance optimisation should be made based on the precise requirements and verified with the benchmarks.
+Performance optimisation should be made based on the precise requirements (expressed as SLOs etc.) and verified with the benchmarks.
 Before trying to parallelise processing, we should ascertain if we need to optimise and if our current solution needs to scale more.

 I wrote about those considerations in [How to scale projections in the event-driven systems?](/en/how_to_scale_projections_in_the_event_driven_systems/).